setgree/PaluckMetaSOP/README.md

 ## What you'll find:
 This package, functions, vignettes, and two datasets.

-The functions implement the Paluck lab approach to meta-analyiss.
+The functions implement the Paluck lab approach to meta-analysis.

 The vignettes walk through how to use the functions.